 Diagnosis

 Diagnosis is one of the most successful applications of Bayesian networks.
-The ability of probabilistic knowledge representation techniques to perform a mixture of both predictive and diagnostic inference makes it very suitable for diagnosis.
-Bayesian networks can perform fusion of observations such as patient (or equipment) history and risk factors with symptoms and test results.
+The ability of probabilistic knowledge representation techniques to perform both predictive and diagnostic inference makes them particularly suitable for diagnostic tasks.
+Bayesian networks can combine, or fuse, various sources of information—such as patient or equipment history, risk factors, symptoms, and test results—into a coherent probabilistic framework.